PhoenixTales/wiki.gothicarchive.org/items.md

 ## Magic Ore Armor
 - `ore armor (...) belonged to the general who wielded URIZIEL in the battle against the Orcs.`
 - `This ancient armor was made of magic ore`
+- according to the final game, _Ore Armor_ once belonged to _Ancient General_
+  - _House of Innos_ or _Arch Mage of Fire_ own it in contemporary times
+- in alpha, it is made inside of barrier by prisoner-smith _Stone_ and was never owned by _Ancient General_ nor _Arch Mage of Fire_

 ## Mana Potion
 - made of powdered _Magic Ore_